 Each 2365 Processor Storage Model 5 has one usage meter.
-The 2385 Processor Storage has one usage meter for the Model 1 and one usage meter for the Model 2.
+The 2385 Processor Storage Models 1 and 2 each have one usage meter.

 When each meter runs depends on the general function performed by the unit to which it is attached.
 The function of those units, by category, and the conditions under which the meter will run are described on Figure 6.